Professional Growth and Development

 Applications for sabbatical leaves will first be submitted to the department chairs.
 The role of the chair is to make recommendations regarding options available for the replacement of the applicant if the leave is granted (see 2.c Replacements, above).
 The chair will coordinate applications so that, ordinarily, only one person from the department will be on leave at any given time.
 However, in large departments, more than one person may be on sabbatical simultaneously.

 Applications are submitted in writing on or before February 15, three semesters preceding the academic year involved, to the Vice President for Academic Affairs.
-Forms are available in the Academic Affairs Office.
+Forms are available in the Academic Affairs section of the University website.

 - Review Process

 Applications will be reviewed by the FADC Committee and the Vice President for Academic Affairs.
 Recommendations will be forwarded to the President.
 The President will normally make recommendations at the next meeting of the Board of Regents.
 Applicants will be notified of the board’s decision as soon as is practical.